hungptit/sbutils/README.md

 # Others #

-There are utility classes in **utils** that can be used independently in many C++ projects.
+There are utility classes in **sbutils** that can be used independently in many C++ projects.
 These classes are:

 * Timer: Calculate the elapsed time of a code segment.
 This class is very similar to **tic** and **toc** command in **Matlab**.